Marynochka/airbus_ship_detection/README.md

 ```
 Additionally, the following files are included in this repository:

-EDA.ipynb: Contains exploratory data analysis.
+`EDA.ipynb`: Contains exploratory data analysis.
-encoding.py: Contains functions for RLE encoding, used for visualization in EDA.ipynb.
+`encoding.py`: Contains functions for RLE encoding, used for visualization in EDA.ipynb.
-metrics.py: Provides the metrics used for model evaluation.
+`metrics.py`: Provides the metrics used for model evaluation.
 These files provide additional functionality and insights related to the project.

 # Solution description